Minimum wage: Northern states demand N60k, Southwest demands N794k

 The NLC president said determining a new minimum wage was a waste of time without knowing what the market said.

-Speaking at the hearing was the deputy governor of Adamawa state, Prof. Kaletapwa Farauta, who said no minimum wage would be enough for the workers because of the current hardship In the country.
+During the hearing, Kaletapwa Farauta, the deputy governor of Adamawa state, said in light of the prevailing hardships in the country, no minimum wage would be sufficient for the workers.

 On his part, Governor Bala Mohammad of Bauchi state said the current sharing formula should be reviewed based on the number of people living in each state.